reflectoring/reflectoring.github.io/_posts/2021-11-14-creating-hashes-in-java.md

 In this post, we looked at the different types of hashes and how they can be generated in Java applications.
 Some key points from the post:

-1. It is a one-way function, that is, a function for which it is practically infeasible to invert or reverse the computation to produce the original plain text from the hashed output.
+1. A hash is a piece of text computed with a hashing function which is a one-way function for which it is practically infeasible to invert or reverse the computation to produce the original plain text from the hashed output.

-Apart from being produced by a one-directional function, some of the essential features of a hash are:

-1. A hash is a piece of text computed with a cryptographic hashing function.
 2. The size of the hash is always fixed and does not depend on the size of the input data.
 3. No two distinct data sets are able to produce the same hash.
 This behavior is called a collision.
 Collision resistance is one of the measures of the strength of a hashing function.
 4. The SHA (Secure Hash Algorithm) family of cryptographic hash functions generate stronger hashes than the hashes generated by MD5.